|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Equipment and Personal Items:

-☐ Sleeping bag, pad, sheet liner, small pillow, pillowcase and 4’x8’ ground tarp.
+☐ Sleeping bag, pad, sheet liner, small pillow, and a pillowcase.
 Sleep kits including these items may be rented for $40.
 (For schools in March-May, we suggest a synthetic-fill bag rated to 20°)

 ☐ Two 1-liter water bottles: durable and reusable